Level 9 (TV series): Production

 Thirteen episodes were produced, ten of which were aired on UPN, before the program was canceled in January 2001 due to low ratings.

 Episodes

 Broadcast and syndication

 In August 2006, the Sci-Fi Channel acquired rerun rights to the series which was added to their schedule in June 2007.
 Sci-Fi aired the episodes never shown by UPN in February 2008.

 Home media

 On May 11, 2018, Visual Entertainment released Level 9- The Complete Series on DVD in Region 1.

+Reception

+On Rotten Tomatoes, the series has an aggregated score of 45% based on 5 positive and 6 negative critic reviews.
+The website’s consensus reads: "Though it fortunately never takes it high-tech premise too seriously, Level 9 features stilted performances and an overreliance on genre formula."